-The data is generated by mvrnorm function (line 7).
-The function takes as input $g$, the number of instances to generate, the center of the kernel ${\bf t}_k$, and the diagonal covariance matrix $\Sigma_k$.
-Function exploits the property of Gaussian kernels from Eq. (\ref{eq:linN}) and decomposes covariance matrix $\Sigma$ with eigenvalue decomposition.
-The generated data has to be checked for consistency (line 8), i.e., generated attribute values have to be in $[0,1]$ interval, nominal attributes have to be rounded to values encoding existing categories, etc. As some instances are rejected during this process in practice we generate more than $g$ instances with mvrnorm but retain only the desired number of them.
-We assign the class value to the generated instances (line 9) and append them to $D$ (line 10).

-When the data are generated with all kernels we have to transform the generated instances to the original scale and encodings.
+The data is generated by function \textit{mvrnorm} (line 7).
+The function takes as its input $g$, the number of instances to generate, the center of the kernel ${\bf t}_k$, and the covariance matrix $\Sigma_k$, which is diagonal in our case.
+Function exploits the property of Gaussian kernels from Equation (\ref{eq:linN}) and decomposes covariance matrix $\Sigma$ with eigenvalue decomposition.
+The generated data has to be checked for consistency (line 8), i.e., generated attribute values have to be in $[0,1]$ interval, nominal attribute values have to be rounded to the values encoding existing categories, etc. As some instances are rejected during this process in practice we generate more than $g$ instances with \textit{mvrnorm} but retain only the desired number of them.
+We assign class values to the generated instances (line 9) and append them to $D$ (line 10).
+When the data are generated we transform the generated instances back to the original scales and encodings.
 For each nominal attribute we check its encoding (either as a set of binary attributes or as an integer), and transform it back to the original form (lines 11-18).
 Numeric attributes are denormalized and transformed back to the original scale using minimums and spans stored in $T$ (line 18).
 The function returns the generated data set (line 19).